entropyxyz/entropy-docs/docs/Intro.md

 sidebar_position: 1
 ---

-# Entropy Intro
+# Entrosplainer

 Entropy is a decentralized custodial service.

-## Entrosplainer

-This is a draft post aiming to explain Entropy at a high level.
+This is a high level explanation of Entropy.

 **Entropy** is a Chain-Agnostic Decentralized Asset Custodian.
 Entropy is constructed from Proof of Stake [application chain](https://www.figment.io/resources/smart-contracts-vs-application-specific-blockchains) deploying a [Threshold Signature Scheme](https://en.wikipedia.org/wiki/Threshold_cryptosystem) to secure secret key shares, built with [Substrate](https://substrate.io/).